Robson/Space-Generator/README.md

 ### background1.png + background2.png

 In older versions one of these images was set as the background of the page.
 The images are almost entirely black with some simulated noise/static.
-They were removed because the overall aim is to create a webpage that just use emojis and not images.
+They were removed because the overall aim is to create a webpage that just uses emojis/unicode and not images.

 ## Technologies